 Amanda G. Henry Bio CV Publications

-- Leader of a Max Planck Independent Research Group on "Plant foods and hominin dietary ecology".
+- Leader of the Max Planck Research Group on "Plant foods in hominin dietary ecology".
 Jan 2011 – present.

 - Visiting Scientist, Archaeobiology Laboratory, Smithsonian Institution.
 Sept 2010 – present